freenas/freenas-docs/userguide/virtualmachines.rst

 * :guilabel:`Clone` copies the VM.
 A new name for the clone can be specified.
 If a custom name is not entered, the name assigned is :samp:`{vmname}_clone{N}`, where *vmname* is the orignal VM name and *N* is the clone number.
-Clones are given a different port.
+Clones are given a different VNC port.

 These additional options in |ui-options| are available when a VM is
 running: